Course Requirements in Senior Classes:

 Students who gain 50 Merit or 50 Excellence credits at each level of NCEA earn an Endorsed Level 1, 2 or 3 Certificate respectively.

 A Vocational Award or Endorsement can only be gained at Level 2.
+This appears on a student's NCEA Record of Achievement.

 Students who gain 20 ‘Sector’ Related credits along with 40 ‘Recommended’ credits in any one of the six Vocational Pathways receive a Vocational Award.